dhornbein/DataAnywhere/index.md

 # [The System Set up](./setup.html)

-Data Anywhere can be broken down into three distinct sections:
+{{ site.projectname }} can be broken down into three distinct sections:

 1. **[Server Setup](./server_setup.html)** - Data stewards will need to configure a VPS (virtual private server)
 2. **[Data Import](./data_import.html)** - Taking non standard data from bizarre sources (initially with a focus on `.csv`) and import them into a **standardized** MongoDB data structure.